zmmbreeze/useOverflowEvent/README.md

 supportOverflowEvent.js
 ===

-Detect overflow event support and create bind function.
+Way to detect overflow event support and use it with graceful degradation.
 Overflow event now supported on Chrome(tested on 9+) and Firefox(tested on 1.5+).

 [DEMO](http://nodejs.in/supportOverflowEvent);